ubilabs/google-maps-react-hooks/README.md

   // By default Google Maps will use the preferred region from the browser setting.
 This is the property to set it manually, see: https://developers.google.com/maps/documentation/javascript/localization region?: string;

-  // Use this parameter for cloud-based map styling (in beta), see: https://developers.google.com/maps/documentation/javascript/cloud-based-map-styling mapIds?: string[];

   // Use this parameter to specify a version, see: https://developers.google.com/maps/documentation/javascript/versions version?: string;